just-innovative-bro/J.A.R.V.I.S/README.md

 Write a note - writes a note what you speak
 Show note - reads the written note
 Take a screenshot - takes a screenshot
 Play music - plays music on your system
+Support - opens github support
 CPU clocks - tells CPU frequency
 Tell me a joke - tells a joke
 Not for you - comments your commands